ch-arslanahmad/OOP-StudentResultSystem/NOTES.md

 ## Logic

+### Files Responsibility
 `Converter.h` header file that handles conversion as when we read from a file, however the data maybe its in strings, we need it in different format like:

 `string` → `int`, `double`, `float` or even `bool`, for appropriate calculations, conditionals

+### Thought Process

+#### Using HashMap for Records
+Before i thought that using Hashmap is a plus but now i think its a necessity, because as we read from the grades file,

+if each subject has:
+- 4 assigments, 4 quizzess, 1 mid, 1 final..
+10 lines for each student,
+**10 student = 100 lines**

+Then for 5 subjects = 500 lines

+if lab subject has
+- 4 assignmets, 4 quizzes, 1 mid, 1 final, 16 labs
+26 for each student,
+**10 student = 260 lines...**
+Then for 5 subjects = 1300 lines

+i think vector manual linear search will get hectic and it is now a necessity to use a hashmap!